Blog

 Are You Too Young (or Old) to Pursue an MBA?

-The good news is that admissions committees consider not only the amount of work experience you have but also what you have actually achieved in your career.
+The good news is that admissions committees consider not only the amount of work experience you have but also what you have achieved in your career.
 Here are some factors that can help you decide whether you are ready to apply to a traditional two-year MBA program, regardless of your age.

 Professional Experience